DoctorMcKay/node-steam-user/README.md

 - `callback` - Called when requested data is available
 	- `apps` - An object whose keys are AppIDs and whose values are objects
 		- `changenumber` - The changenumber of the latest changelist in which this app changed
-		- `missingToken` - `true` if you need to provide an authorization token to get more details about this app
+		- `missingToken` - `true` if you need to provide an access token to get more details about this app
 		- `appinfo` - An object whose structure is identical to the output of `app_info_print` in the [Steam console](steam://nav/console)
-	- `packages` - An object whose keys are PackageIDs and whose values are objects
+	- `packages` - An object whose keys are PackageIDs and whose values are objects.
+Each object has the same properties as the `apps` array, except `appinfo` is `packageinfo`.
-		- `changenumber` - The changenumber of the latest changelist in which this package changed
-		- `missingToken` - `true` if you need to provide an authorization token to get more details about this package
-		- `packageinfo` - An object whose structure is identcial to the output of `package_info_print` in the [Steam console](steam://nav/console)
 	- `unknownApps` - An array of input AppIDs which don't exist
 	- `unknownPackages` - An array of input PackageIDs which don't exist

 **Works when anonymous.** Requests details about one or more apps or packages.

+### getProductAccessToken(apps, packages, callback)
+- `apps` - An array of AppIDs
+- `packages` - An array of PackageIDs
+- `callback` - Called when requested data is available
+	- `apps` - An object whose keys are AppIDs and whose values are access tokens
+	- `packages` - An object whose keys are PackageIDs and whose values are access tokens
+	- `appDeniedTokens` - An array of AppIDs for which Steam denied you an access token
+	- `packageDeniedTokens` - An array of PackageIDs for which Steam denied you an access token

+**Works when anonymous.** Requests access tokens for one or more apps or packages.
+These access tokens can be used with [`getProductInfo`](#productinfoapps-packages-callback).

+Access tokens are global.
+That is, everyone who has access to an app receives the same token.
+It's unknown at this time if tokens expire.

 # Events